fb pixel

 • We help you troubleshoot solutions when your funding doesn't arrive within the normal processing period.

-• We provide guidance on submitting appeals and required documentation.
+• We provide guidance on appeals and required documentation.

-IMPORTANT: We cannot see your MySAO (My Student Aid Online Account) or access the status of your account.
+We cannot see nor access your MySAO (My Student Aid Online Account).
 You must do this independently or contact Manitoba Student Aid directly.

 How do I check the status of my Manitoba Student Aid application?